ChrisNolan/InspectorGadget/DevPlan.md

 When your group members get a new appearance report show that as well (via the AceComms - they'll need the addon to see your announcements most likly - depending on how the event works.)

+### Notes

+* Event that triggers is: TRANSMOG_COLLECTION_UPDATED.
+Use C_TransmogCollection.GetLatestAppearance() after that
+* C_TransmogCollection.GetCategoryCollectedCount -- could use at beginning of session, save the ount for each category, then throughout look at the new #s to tell you how many of each thing you've gotten.
+* How does C_TransmogCollection.IsNewAppearance work? - It is used in the UI to glow and show the 'new' text.
+Would be heavy to search out all the 'new'... wonder if we can do that in the UI itself though rather than ourselves?

 ## Fashion Scoring

 When looking at anothers appearance be able to rate it / share it / steal it.